VEX ROBOTICS COMPETITION (VRC) GAMES

 Every April at the VEX Robotics Competition World Championship the REC Foundation announces the rules for the next year’s high school and middle school VRC game along with the rules for the new VEX Robotics College Competition.
 Changing the rules of the game every year keeps things fresh and presents students with an ever-changing challenge based on the same technology.

-There are a total of twenty (20) BuckyBalls and eight (8) Large Balls available as Scoring Objects in the game.
-Most Scoring Objects begin in designated locations on the field, while some are available to be loaded prior to the Match.
+There are a total of forty-four (44) Cubes, twenty-two (22) red and twenty-two (22) blue, and fourteen (14) Skyrise Sections available as Scoring Objects in the game.
+Most Scoring Objects begin in designated locations on the field, while some are available to be entered into the field during the Match.

 Each Robot (smaller than 18”x18”x18” to start) begins a match on one of their Alliance Starting Tiles.
-There are two (2) Scoring Zones and (2) Goals that Alliances can Score Objects into.
-Alliances also earn points for having Robots of their own color Hanging from their Hanging Bar at the end of the Match.
+There are ten (10) Posts and four (4) Floor Goals that Robots can Score Objects onto.
+The Alliance with the topmost Cube on a Post Owns the Post.
+Alliances also earn points for Building Skyrises on their Skyrise Base out of Skyrise Sections, and Scoring Cubes on Skyrises.
 A bonus is awarded to the Alliance that has the most total points at the end of the Autonomous Period.